AYANB928/TicTacToe/README.md

 What I plan to add in the future:

-Sound effects that will play when either computer/user wins/loses Interchangable background color of user's choice
+Sound effects that will play when either computer/user wins/loses Settings for background color
+Number of Games played